-January is a busy month for sellers for many reasons, but sales tax compliance is often delayed until the last minute.
+January is a busy month for sellers for many reasons, but sales tax compliance is often delayed until the last minute and TaxJar is here to help.
 Whether you file your state sales taxes monthly, quarterly, or annually, you will have a sales tax return due in January.

 We don’t you to get snowed in by this “Sales Tax Perfect Storm,” and to help out we’ve prepared a list of our best tips to get you ready before the storm hits.